aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 ## Deployment Steps

 **TODO: update to Live IG link once available**
+Please see details about deployment of HyperPod clusters in this section of the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#deploy-the-guidance)

+## Deployment Validation

+**TODO: update to Live IG link once available**
+Please see details about deployment validation of provisioned HyperPod clusters in this section of the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#deployment-validation)

+## Running the Guidance

+**TODO: update to Live IG link once available**
 Please see details about training of ESM-2 models on HyperPod clusters in this section of the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#running-the-guidance)